 Easier said than done but small changes can make a big difference.
-According to the Energy Saving Trust, you could save £30 a year simply by turning appliances off at the wall rather than leaving them on standby mode when not in use.
-You may need to leave devices such as your Wi-Fi or satellite box on, as well as essentials like your fridge and freezer, but anything else can be turned off and unplugged when you’re not using it.
+According to the Energy Saving Trust, you could save £30 a year simply by turning appliances off standby mode, that means switching them off at the wall and not leaving the red light on.
+You may need to leave devices such as your Wi-Fi or satellite box on but everything else can be turned off when not in use.

+Spending less time in the shower – shaving off one minute a day – could also knock £7 off your water bill each year per person in your household.
 If you think you’re already doing everything you can to keep your energy bills down, think outside the box!
 Our Good Vibes guide has some unusual but effective suggestions!
-For example, spending a minute less in the shower each day could also knock £7 off your water bill each year per person in your household.

 Look into benefits and grants available

 There are a range of grants and cost-saving benefits schemes available, we’ve listed some of these below.
 Look into them to determine if you are eligible to save some money when it comes to your energy.

 - The Winter Fuel Payment – This is an annual one-off payment of £100 to £300 to cover the cost of heating during the winter and is available to those born on or before the 5th August 1953.
 Find out more here.